Aircraft192/challenge-timer/README.md

 ```mcfunction
 /function aircraft192:timer/settings/countdown/off
 ```
+You have to set the timer to a specific starting time first, otherwise it will just stay at 0.
 ## How to install
 You can either grab the current release on PMC or download the developement version via the "Download ZIP" option on GitHub.